BCWResearch/hashport-framework/packages/react-client/README.md

 #### [useBlockConfirmations](./src/hooks/useBlockConfirmations.ts)

 To ensure the safety of a user's transaction, the validators wait for a designated number of block confirmations before validating the transactions.
-This hook can be used to give users an update to the number of confirmations that must pass before their transaction can be completed.
+This hook can be used to give users an update on the number of confirmations that must pass before their transaction can be completed.
 Returns a [React Query result object](https://tanstack.com/query/latest/docs/react/guides/queries) where the data is the number of block confirmations for the given chainId.

 ##### Usage